bachelor-2014/report/v2/scanning.md

         \caption{}
     \end{subfigure}%

-    \caption{The run times of the stitching algortihms: (a) features based (b) position based}
+    \caption{The run times of the stitching algortihms: (a) Features based. (b) Position based. }
     \label{fig:stitching_performance}
 \end{figure}

-If we start by looking at the features based stitching algorithm, is is clear that already at a low number of images (in this case nine) it becomes infeasible to use this algorithm on the BeagleBone Black.
+If we start by looking at the features based stitching algorithm, it is clear that already at a low number of images (in this case nine) it becomes infeasible to use this algorithm on the BeagleBone Black.
 On the reference computer it is better, but the runtime still increases a lot for each image